Best Dutch Baby Pancake Recipe

 My mom discovered the Dutch Baby Pancake after I went to college.
-My lucky sisters were treated to this puffed breakfast dish topped with powdered sugar and a squeeze of lemon juice.
+My lucky sisters were treated to this German pancake topped with powdered sugar and a squeeze of lemon juice.
 My mom called this puffed pancake a “Pancake Man,” though a quick Google search returned absolutely no hits.
 Maybe it was dubbed this by my siblings or was a regional term.